jdmar3/inls718/_posts/2017-02-02-design-lab-3-setting-up-environments.md

 apt-get update \
 apt-get -o Dpkg::Options::="--force-confnew" --force-yes -fuy upgrade \
 apt-get -o Dpkg::Options::="--force-confnew" --force-yes -fuy dist-upgrade \
-apt-get gqrx kali-linux-sdr
+apt-get install gqrx kali-linux-sdr
 ```

-OR if you are feeling adventurous, you can use git to
+OR if you are feeling adventurous, you can use git to download and run this script:

 Now you should be able to go to open GNURadio companion and get started!